xianghuzhao/kdfcrypt/README.md

 Password will be encoded into a single string which could be safely saved.

-There are four parts of the encoded string.
+There are four parts of the encoded string which are splitted by "`$`".

 1. The name of KDF.
 2. Param string of the KDF, which depends on KDF.